Elliptic multizetas and the elliptic double shuffle relations: Introduction

-Our main object of study in this paper is the $\Q$-algebra $\Ec$ of elliptic multiple zeta values, which has been studied previously in \cite{BMS,Enriquez:Emzv,Matthes:Thesis,Matthes:Edzv}.
-This algebra has both a \textit{geometric} and an \textit{arithmetic} part: The geometric part $\Ec^{\rm geom}$ of $\Ec$ consists of certain linear combinations of iterated integrals of Eisenstein series for $\SL_2(\Z)$ \cite{Brown:MMV,Manin:Iterated}, and is intimately connected with the bi-graded Lie algebra $\fu^{\rm geom}$ of the prounipotent radical of $\pi_1^{\rm geom}(MEM)$, where $MEM$ denotes the Tannakian category of universal mixed elliptic motives \cite{HM}.
-More precisely, there is a monodromy representation of $\fu^{\rm geom}$ to the derivations of a free Lie algebra on two generators, whose image we denote by $\fu$.
-Our first result is then the \begin{intthm}[Theorem \ref{duality} below] There is a natural isomorphism
+The structure of the $\Q$-algebra $\Ec^{\rm geom}$ is the main topic of \S 2.
+It is related to the bigraded Lie algebra $\fu^{\rm geom}$ of the prounipotent radical of $\pi_1^{\rm geom}(MEM)$, where $MEM$ denotes the Tannakian category of universal mixed elliptic motives \cite{HM}.
+More precisely, $\Ec^{\rm geom}$ is related to the Lie algebra $\fu$ which is the (completion of the) image of $\fu^{\rm geom}$ under the monodromy representation from $\fu^{\rm geom}$ to the Lie algebra of derivations of a free Lie algebra on two generators whose existence is shown in \cite{HM},~\S 22.
+The explicit generators of $\fu$ are well known, cf. Definition \ref{epses}.

-where $\U(\fu)^{\vee}$ is the graded dual of the universal enveloping algebra of $\fu$.
-In particular, $\Ec^{\rm geom}$ is a commutative, graded Hopf $\Q$-algebra. \end{intthm} The proof of the theorem rests in large part on the $\C$-linear independence of iterated integrals of Eisenstein series, a result we prove along the way together with a form of {\it functional} independence for the same family of functions (Theorem \ref{matthes}).
-This functional independence is not put to use in the present paper but may be of independent interest, as the result can be viewed as a genus one analog of the linear independence of the classical polylogarithm functions \cite{MPVdH}.

-Returning to the algebra $\Ec$ of elliptic multiple zeta values, we will see how its {\it arithmetic} part essentially coincides with the algebra $\Zc$ spanned by the ordinary (genus zero) multiple zeta values.
-More precisely, we have the following \begin{intthm}[Theorem \ref{tensprod} below] Let $\overline{\Ec}:=\Ec/\langle 2\pi i\rangle$ be the quotient of $\Ec$ modulo the ideal generated by $2\pi i$.
-We have a canonical isomorphism

-where $\overline\Zc:=\Zc/\langle (2\pi i)^2\rangle$. \end{intthm} The proof systematically uses aspects of Ecalle's theory of moulds (cf. Section 4.1 for a short introduction as well as \cite{Ecalle:Flexion,Schneps:ARI} for more extensive treatments).
-The reason we work with the quotient $\overline\Ec$ of $\Ec$ modulo $2\pi i$ is because this makes it possible to apply some results from mould theory directly; they could probably be extended with some additional work to the full algebra $\Ec$.
-Combined with the isomorphism $\Ec^{\rm geom} \cong \U(\fu)^{\vee}$, the theorem gives a complete description of the algebra of elliptic multiple zeta values (modulo $2\pi i$) in terms of multiple zeta values and special linear combinations of iterated Eisenstein integrals.

-The last main result in this article concerns the algebraic relations satisfied by the elliptic multiple zeta values that we introduce, which are a system of generators of the algebra $\Ec$ different from the ones defined by Enriquez \cite{Enriquez:Emzv}.
-These algebraic relations form a family of elliptic double shuffle relations similar in nature to the well-known (extended) double shuffle relations for multiple zeta values \cite{IKZ}.
-Here, we recall (cf. \cite{Racinet:Doubles}) that the double shuffle relations can be formulated conveniently as two functional equations satisfied by the generating series of multiple zeta values, $\Phi_{\rm KZ}$ (also known as the Drinfeld associator \cite{Drinfeld}).
-In the language of mould theory \cite{Ecalle:Dimorphie,Schneps:ARI}, the mould associated to $\Phi_{\rm KZ}$ is \textit{symmetral} and its swap is \textit{symmetril}.